Israeli forces clash with Hamas gunmen after hundreds killed

 Hamas fighters began their attack at dawn on Saturday with a huge barrage of rockets into southern Israel, giving cover to an unprecedented, multi-pronged infiltration of fighters into Israel from Gaza, a narrow strip that is home to 2.3 million Palestinians.

+On Sunday, the conflict spread, with the Israeli military reporting that mortar bombs were fired from Lebanon into northern Israel.
+Israeli forces responded with artillery strikes into Lebanon.

-Hamas fighters killed at least 250 Israelis in clashes through the day and escaped back into Gaza with dozens of hostages.
-More than 230 Gazans were killed when Israel responded with one of its most devastating days of retaliatory strikes.
+Hamas fighters killed at least 250 Israelis in clashes throughout Saturday and into Sunday, and escaped back into Gaza with dozens of hostages.
+More than 250 Gazans were killed when Israel responded with one of its most devastating days of retaliatory strikes.

 "We will take mighty vengeance for this wicked day," Prime Minister Benjamin Netanyahu said on Saturday.